zalando/pg_view/README.md

 Synopsis
 ---------

-`pg_view` is a command-line tool to display the state of the PostgreSQL processes.
+`pg_view` is a command-line tool to display the state to the PostgreSQL processes.
 It shows the per-process statistics combined with `pg_stat_activity` output for the processes that have the rows there, global system stats, per-partition information and the memory stats.
 You can find a blog post about it at [tech.zalando.com](http://tech.zalando.com/getting-a-quick-view-of-your-postgresql-stats/).